ucsd-progsys/liquidhaskell/README.md

 associated size metric is checked to be strictly terminating and non-negative at each recursive call.

+A default termination metric is a Haskell function that is proved terminating using structural induction.
+To deactivate structional induction check on the termination metric, use the `--trust-sizes` flag.

 ### Explicit Termination Metrics

 However, consider the function `reverse`